Princess Pauline Metternich on the Beach

-Princess Pauline Metternich on the Beach is mid-19th-century painting by French artist Eugène Boudin.
-Done in oil on cardboard, laid down on wood, the work depicts Pauline von Metternich, the wife of the Austrian ambassador to the court of Napoleon III and a well-known fashion icon, looking out to sea from a beach in northern France.
+Princess Pauline Metternich on the Beach is an oil on cardboard, laid down on wood, painting by French artist Eugène Boudin, from c.
+1865-1867.
+The work depicts Pauline von Metternich, the wife of the Austrian ambassador to the court of Napoleon III and a well-known fashion icon, looking out to sea from a beach in northern France.

 The work is in the collection of the Metropolitan Museum of Art, in New York.